 - 1 cup Swiss cheese, grated

-- Preheat oven to 350 degrees.
-Grease a 9 inch pie dish.
+- Preheat the oven to 350 degrees.
+Grease a 9-inch pie dish.

-- In a large mixing bowl, whisk together eggs, half & half (or milk), and spices.
-Stir in vegetables and cheese.
+- In a large mixing bowl, whisk together the eggs, half-and-half (or milk), and spices.
+Stir in the vegetables and cheese.

-- Pour mixture into pie dish.
-Cover with aluminum foil, and bake for 35 minutes.
-Quiche is ready when a knife inserted halfway between the center and the edge comes out clean.
-If the eggs are not set, put the foil back on the dish and pop it back in the oven for ten more minutes.
+- Pour the mixture into the pie dish.
+Cover with aluminum foil and bake for 35 minutes.
+The quiche is ready when a knife inserted halfway between the center and the edge comes out clean.
+If the eggs are not set, put the foil back on the dish and pop it back in the oven for 10 more minutes.

 Eggs Any Time